julianghionoiu/record-and-upload/README.md

 ### To release OS specific packages (contain OS specific jars)

-Ensure the OS-specific packages have been built and available in the respective OS folders under `scripts/packr-scripts/`
+Ensure the OS-specific packages have been built and available in the respective OS folders under `scripts/packr-scripts/`.
+README file provided in the folder for further details.

 #### Linux